What's New?

 Previous versions installed these files into the Program Files folder for

-the Web Update Wizard.
+the Software Update Wizard.
 This change brings the Developer Installer into line

 with the Client Installer program, wuwNTClient.exe, supplied with the product,